ethangclark/r2v/README.md

 2. Their state modifications MUST be synchronous.
 (It's fine if they trigger an asynchronous process, but they may not update state after `await`ing anything or in a callback.)
 3. They also provide the functionality of `derived` functions (described below)

-Every time you call an method that updates state, better-mobx triggers rerenders on all `observer`s that reference any updated fields/subfields.
+Every time you call an method that updates state, mx2 triggers rerenders on all `observer`s that reference any updated fields/subfields.

 Methods (like `fetchUsers()`) are free to read from and modify state on any observable.